han-sen/archers-island/README.md

 A shootout contest begins!
 Reach 3 or more points to win!
 No ties, extra innings if necessary!

-Press SHOOT or hit the SPACEBAR to fire an arrow, press START or hit ENTER to begin.
+Press SHOOT to fire an arrow, press START to begin.

+## About this project

+This game was built using Javascript and HTML Canvas to paint and move the sprites on screen.